जितिया पवाई बडा भारी

 Jitiya is the most valuable festival of the Tharu women.

 Jitiya Parba/Parva is a very important festival for Maithili and Tharu married women of Nepal and some parts of India too.
-This three-day festival falls on the 7th, 8th and 9th day of the dark fortnight in Ashwin (September/October) and they are called Saptami, Ashtami and Navami respectively.
+This three-day festival falls on the 7th, 8th and 9th day of the dark fortnight in the month Ashwin (September/October) and they are called Saptami, Ashtami, and Navami respectively.

 Colloquially the festival is called “Jitiya Pawain” in Southern Nepal where the Tharus and Maithilis are from, “Jiyatiya Parba” in Hindi, and “Jiwit Putrika” in Sanskrit.
 Jiwit: the living, Putrika: a son, so the festival is celebrated by mothers for their living sons.
 Married women especially mothers worship Gods Jitmahan and Sun and observe brata (fasting) for the good fortune of their children, husbands, and the whole family.